Burningstone91/smart-home-setup/README.md

 You should now have an entity `remote.name_of_your_hub` and a file `harmony_XXXX.conf` should be created in the same directory as configuration.yaml.
 It contains the configuration of the Logitech Harmony Remote such as the commands for the different devices.

 ### Setup Emulated Roku
 Because Home Assistant can not detect when a button has been pressed on the Harmony Remote, we can use the [Emulated Roku integration ](https://www.home-assistant.io/integrations/emulated_roku/) as a workaround.
 The emulated Roku can be added to the Logitech Harmony Remote and then you add the Roku to the activity you want to know button presses for.
-Now you assign an action on the Roku to any of the buttons for this activity and then Home Assistant will see an event when this button has been pressed, as you can see below.
+Now you assign an action on the Roku to any of the buttons for this activity and then Home Assistant will see an event when this button has been pressed, as you can see in the below automations.

 #####################################################################3